 RiskSense provides managers and group managers with the tools to monitor remediation efforts and evaluate the progress and overall impact on the organization’s security and risk.
-Using RiskSense’s workflows, managers and group managers can assign specific vulnerabilities to one or more users, and users can see their current assignments, analyze vulnerabilities, and plan and track the necessary remediation or mitigation actions.
+RiskSense’s workflows allow users to track and manage their vulnerabilities, place vulnerabilities in more than one workflow, view a comprehensive workflow history, and manage all workflows from one convenient location: the Workflows page.

 The RiskSense platform follows specific naming conventions to identify the current workflow type and progress on specific vulnerability actions.
-The following diagram provides a high-level, graphical representation of the remediation workflow.
+The following diagram provides a high-level, graphical representation of the workflow process.

 As a vulnerability moves through the workflow, it reflects a different status for each step in the process.
-There are three workflow action types applied to findings:
+There are four workflow action types users can apply to findings:

-- False Positive (FP): While vulnerability scanners can reliably identify flaws, misconfigurations, weaknesses, and missing patches, they are not infallible.
-For cases where a scanner identifies a vulnerability that is confirmed to not be present upon manual investigation, the RiskSense platform provides an option to mark that finding as a False Positive.
+- False Positive: While vulnerability scanners can reliably identify flaws, misconfigurations, weaknesses, and missing patches, they are not infallible.
+For cases where a scanner identifies vulnerabilities that are confirmed to not be present upon manual investigation, the RiskSense platform provides an option to mark those findings as a False Positive.

-- Risk Acceptance (RA): The risk acceptance workflow serves as acknowledgment that after evaluating a vulnerability, the cost to remediate the vulnerability is larger than the risk posed by the vulnerability itself.
-For cases where an organization accepts a vulnerability’s risk, the RiskSense platform provides an option to mark that finding as a Risk Acceptance.
+- Risk Acceptance: The risk acceptance workflow serves as acknowledgment that after evaluating vulnerabilities, the cost to remediate these vulnerabilities is larger than the risk posed by the vulnerabilities.
+For cases where an organization accepts risk from vulnerabilities, the RiskSense platform provides an option to mark those findings as a Risk Acceptance.

-- Remediation (RM): The remediation workflow serves as an acknowledgement that the vulnerability has been fixed or removed.
-For cases where an organization remediates a vulnerability, the RiskSense platform provides an option to mark that finding as a Remediation.
+- Remediation: The remediation workflow serves as an acknowledgement that vulnerabilities have been either fixed or removed.
+For cases where an organization remediates vulnerabilities, the RiskSense platform provides an option to mark those findings as a Remediation.

-The Severity Update (SU) workflow is used to update the severity level of a finding due to an increased risk within the specific environment.
-This workflow operates like the other three workflows; however, this workflow may run concurrently with one of the three workflows above.
+- The Severity Update workflow is used to update the severity level of findings due to increased/decreased risk within a specific environment.